 Alex York * Altynay * Alynn * Anna Zoe * Atomic Tom * Beres Hammond * Big Time Rush * Bum B * Busy Signal * Charles Mingus * Charlotte Sometimes * Chely Wright * Chris Geith * Christen Marucci * Corpreme * Duane Stephenson * EightSeven * Farrad * Flex the Future * Galia Arad * Gordon Bahary * Gyptuan * Immortal Technique * Jackie Scott * Jana Mashonee * Jasmine V * Jihae * Kate Voegele * Kennedys * Kristen Price * Linda Marlowe * Mandii Madison * Manowar * Martin Sexton * Maura Kennedy * Medeski, Martin & Wood * Mieka Pauley * Mike Stern * Morgan Heritage * Mavado * Mindless Self Indulgence * Paola * See For Days * Serani * Shayna and the Catch * Shiny Toy Guns * Sweet Soubrette * Tamas Riley * Todd Terry * Trillogy * Wendy Starland * Zewdy *

-Head Over Heels is a Broadway musical running through May 16, 2018 featuring songs of the legendary west coast band The Go-Go's.
-Ironically, the play is not the story of the all-female band.
-It's based on a 16th century story called "The Countess of Pembroke's Arcadia" by Sir Philip Sidney.
-The contains all the major hits by the band including "We Got The Beat," "Our Lips are Sealed," "Vacation" and "Get Up and Go."
+Head Over Heels was a Broadway musical running through May 16, 2018 featuring songs of the legendary west coast band The Go-Go's.
+Ironically, the play was not the story of the all-female band.
+It was based on a 16th century story called "The Countess of Pembroke's Arcadia" by Sir Philip Sidney.
+The play contained all the major hits by the band including "We Got The Beat," "Our Lips are Sealed," "Vacation" and "Get Up and Go."
 Director Michael Mayer also worked on Green Day's musical American Idiot.